 Penalty: $2 000 or imprisonment for 6 months or both.

 [Section 13E inserted by No. 63 of 1985 s.
-8; amended by No. 89 of 1994 ss.91 and 93.]
+8; amended by No. 89 of 1994 s.
+91 and 93.]

 13F.
 Approval by other bodies

-(1) Where a gas appliance is approved or is of a class or type of gas appliance that is approved by a body or authority having among its objects or functions the duty of examining, testing approving gas appliances the Director may by notice adopt the approval given with respect to the gas appliance or class or type of gas appliance by that body or authority either generally or subject to such conditions and restrictions as the Director may impose.
+(1) Where a gas appliance is approved or is of a class or type of gas appliance that is approved by a body or authority having among its objects or functions the duty of examining, testing or approving gas appliances the Director may by notice adopt the approval given with respect to the gas appliance or class or type of gas appliance by that body or authority either generally or subject to such conditions and restrictions as the Director may impose.

 (2) Where the Director adopts an approval under subsection (1), the Director shall cause to be published in the Government Gazette a notice setting out the fact of the approval and the conditions and restrictions (if any) that apply in relation to the approval.